samuel-lee-msft/sdk-api/sdk-api-src/content/bcrypt/nf-bcrypt-bcryptduplicatekey.md

 ### -param pbKeyObject [out]

-A pointer to a buffer that receives the duplicate key object.
+An ***optional*** pointer to a buffer that receives the duplicate key object.
 The <i>cbKeyObject</i> parameter contains the size of this buffer.
 The required size of this buffer can be obtained by calling the <a href="/windows/desktop/api/bcrypt/nf-bcrypt-bcryptgetproperty">BCryptGetProperty</a> function to get the <b>BCRYPT_OBJECT_LENGTH</b> property.
 This will provide the size of the key object for the specified algorithm.

 This memory can only be freed after the <i>phNewKey</i> key handle is destroyed.